Diaphragmatic hernia repair - congenitalDiaphragmatic hernia - surgery

 The nurses and feeding specialists will teach you ways to hold and feed your baby to prevent reflux.
 Some babies need to be on a feeding tube for a long time to get enough food to grow.

 The outcome of this surgery depends on how well your baby's lungs have developed.
-Some babies have other medical problems, including problems with the brain, muscles, and joints, that may slow recovery.
+Some babies have other medical problems, especially with the heart, brain, muscles, and joints, which may affect how well the baby does.

-Usually the outlook is good for infants who have well-developed lung tissue.
-Most babies with a diaphragmatic hernia from birth (congenital) are very ill and will stay in the hospital for a long time.
-With advances in medicine, the outlook for these infants is gradually improving.
+Often, the outlook is good for infants who have well-developed lung tissue and no other problems.
+Most babies who are born with a diaphragmatic hernia are very ill and will stay in the hospital for a long time.
+With advances in medicine, the outlook for these infants is improving.